Chacruna is an evergreen shrub or plant. Its botanical name is Psychotria viridis and it belongs to the Rubiaceae family.

 Chacruna Health Uses and Health Benefits

 Psychotria viridis (Chacruna) health benefits come from its natural content of plant compounds.

 One of the most well-known ingredients in chacruna leaves is an indole alkaloid called dimethyltryptamine (DMT).
 DMT is a natural entheogenic, which is a natural psychoactive compound that induces a spiritual experience.

 Traditional chacruna medicinal uses have been as an addition of the dried leaves to Ayahuasca, a natural medicinal remedy used for spiritual healing in many South American cultures and tribes.

 As a psychoactive, Psychotria viridis uses include being able to expand awareness and elevate consciousness by heightening the senses.

-There are many traditional chacruna medicinal uses, including as eye drops, which allowed for tribespeople to have heightened sense of vision to improve their hunting abilities.
+There are many traditional chacruna medicinal uses, including eye drops, which allowed for tribespeople to have a heightened sense of vision to improve their hunting abilities.

 Chacruna can also be used as an effective remedy to relieve headaches and migraines, which can affect vision and other senses.

 Other Psychotria viridis health benefits come as a result of it being an additive to various traditional medicinal concoctions.